shijxcs/LIFT/README.md

 pip install -r requirements.txt
 ```

-We encourage installing the latest dependencies, but if there are any incompatibilities, please change to the dependencies with the specified version `requirements-with-version.txt`.
+We encourage installing the latest dependencies.
+If there are any incompatibilities, please change the dependencies with the specified version [requirements-with-version.txt](requirements-with-version.txt).

 ## Hardware

 All experiments can be reproduced using a single GPU with 20GB of memory.

+- To further reduce the GPU memory cost, gradient accumulation is recommended.
+Please refer to [Usage](#usage) for detailed instructions.

 ## Quick Start on the CIFAR-100-LT dataset